Kicksecure/security-misc/README.md

 the kernel. (!)
 Hence, this package disables this feature by shipping the /etc/modprobe.d/30_nf_conntrack_helper_disable.conf configuration file.

-* Kernel symbols in /proc/kallsyms are hidden to prevent malware from reading them and using them to learn more about what to attack on your system.
+* Kernel symbols in various files in /proc are hidden as they can be very useful for kernel exploits.

 * Kexec is disabled as it can be used to load a malicious kernel.
 /etc/sysctl.d/kexec.conf

 * ASLR effectiveness for mmap is increased.

-* The TCP/IP stack is hardened.
+* The TCP/IP stack is hardened by disabling ICMP redirect acceptance, ICMP redirect sending and source routing to prevent man-in-the-middle attacks, ignoring all ICMP requests, enabling TCP syncookies to prevent SYN flood attacks and enabling RFC1337 to protect against time-wait assassination attacks.

-* This package makes some data spoofing attacks harder.
+* Some data spoofing attacks are made harder.

-* SACK can be disabled as it is commonly exploited and is rarely used by commenting in settings in file /etc/sysctl.d/tcp_sack.conf.
+* SACK can be disabled as it is commonly exploited and is rarely used by uncommenting settings in file /etc/sysctl.d/tcp_sack.conf.

-* This package disables the merging of slabs of similar sizes to prevent an attacker from exploiting them.
+* Slab merging is disabled as sometimes a slab can be used in a vulnerable way which an attacker can exploit.

 * Sanity checks, redzoning, and memory poisoning are enabled.

-* The kernel now panics on uncorrectable errors in ECC memory which could be exploited.
+* Machine checks (MCE) are disabled which makes the kernel panic on uncorrectable errors in ECC memory that could be exploited.

 * Kernel Page Table Isolation is enabled to mitigate Meltdown and increase KASLR effectiveness.

-* SMT is disabled as it can be used to exploit the MDS vulnerability.
+* SMT is disabled as it can be used to exploit the MDS and other vulnerabilities.

 * All mitigations for the MDS vulnerability are enabled.